-Relevance of the project for policy and practice in the United States
+Relevance of the project for policy and practice in the United States:

-Higher quality applications clearly explain the practical implications of the project.
+Higher quality applications clearly explain the practical implications of the projects.
 They connect technical expertise with criminal justice policy and practice.
-To ensure that the project has strong relevance for policy and practice, some researchers and technologists collaborate with practitioners and policymakers.
+To ensure that the projects have strong relevance for policy and practice, some researchers and technologists collaborate with practitioners and policymakers.
 You may include letters showing support from practitioners, but they carry less weight than clear evidence that you understand why policymakers and practitioners would benefit from your work and how they would use it.
 While a partnership may affect State or local activities, it should also have broader implications for others across the country.

-Dissemination Strategy-5%
+Dissemination Strategy-10%

 - 1. Well-defined plan for the grant recipient to disseminate results to appropriate audiences, including researchers, practitioners, and policymakers. - 2.
-Suggestions for print and electronic products NIJ might develop for practitioners and policymakers.
+Suggestions for print and electronic products NIJ might develop for practitioners and policymakers. - 3.
+Affordability and cost-effectiveness of proposed end products, when applicable (e.g., purchase price and maintenance costs for a new technology or cost of training to use the technology). - 4.
+Perceived potential for commercialization and/or implementation of a new technology (when applicable).